4 Stocks Insiders Are Buying

 Below is a look at a few recent notable insider purchases.
 For more, check out Benzinga's insider transactions platform.

-What’s Happening: Herbalife, last week, reported upbeat earnings for its second quarter.
+What’s Happening: ConocoPhillips, last week, reported upbeat earnings for its second quarter.

-What Herbalife Nutrition Does: Herbalife Nutrition Ltd is an international nutrition company.
+What ConocoPhillips Does: ConocoPhillips, which is headquartered in Houston, Texas, explores for, produces, transports, and markets crude oil, bitumen, natural gas, liquefied natural gas, and natural gas liquids worldwide.

-What’s Happening: Dun & Bradstreet, last week, reported mixed results for its second quarter.
+What’s Happening: Occidental Petroleum, last week, reported a profit for its second quarter.

-What Dun & Bradstreet Does: Dun & Bradstreet Holdings Inc is one of the leading providers of business decisioning data and analytics.
+What Occidental Petroleum Does: Occidental Petroleum is an independent exploration and production company with operations in the United States, Latin America, and the Middle East.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.